rasthh/speech-sep-eval/README.md

 - [ ] Reporting: Auralize examples of best/worst performance

 ## Various ideas/considerations
+- How much of this can we get from existing repos?
+How much should we simply wrap those, if they are available? https://github.com/espnet/espnet and http://kaldi-asr.org/doc/about.html.
 - Download and setup script for music datasets (publicly available), television, something like AudioSet, or even examples of various acoustics scenes from a scene classification task.
-- How much of this can we get from existing repos?
-How much should we simply wrap those, if they are available?
 - Should this be dockerized?
 - Should simple baselines be a part of this repo?
 Like Conv-TasNet or spectral subtraction?
 - Impose characteristics for different hardware through filtering (somewhat like RIR)